KevinAst/eatery-nod/src/util/feature-u/docs/api.md

 <a name="validateFeatureContentFn"></a>

 ## validateFeatureContentFn ⇒ string
-A validation hook allowing this aspect to verify it's content onthe supplied feature (which known to contain this aspect).
+A validation hook allowing this aspect to verify it's content onthe supplied feature.
+NOTE: To better understand the context in which any returned      validation messages are used, feature-u will prefix them      with: 'createFeature() parameter violation: '

 | Param | Type | Description |